-When I reviewed the American film Traffic, a fellow writer suggested I check out the version that was based on – a 6 hour British miniseries directed by Alastair Reed.
+When I reviewed the American film Traffic, a fellow writer suggested I check out the version that was based on – a 6-hour British miniseries directed by Alastair Reed.

 In my opinion, Traffik is a much better study of the drug problem.
-Because of its length (six hour-long chapters) there is much more depth to the problem presented than in the American film.
+Because of its length (six hour-long chapters), there is much more depth to the problem presented than in the American film.

 In America, the problem is illustrated mainly as crack cocaine.
 In the U.K., the problem is heroin.
 Traffik covers the problem all the way from the poppy farmer in Pakistan to the street user and dealers in London.

 The story is set in three countries: Great Britain, Germany, and Pakistan.
-The three intertwine throughout the six hours of play, but are still separate worlds.
+The three intertwine throughout the six hours of play but are still separate worlds.

-In Pakistan you have a man, Fazal (portrayed by Jamal Shah) who is among the poorest of the poor.
+In Pakistan, you have a man, Fazal (portrayed by Jamal Shah) who is among the poorest of the poor.
 The only time he is able to provide for his family in any way is when the poppy crop comes in.
-When the Pakistani Army comes in and destroys the poppy farms in his village, he travels to Karachi and enters into a life which will only bring him tragedy at the hands of one of the biggest traffickers in the city, Tariq Butt (portrayed by Talat Hussain).
+When the Pakistani Army comes in and destroys the poppy farms in his village, he travels to Karachi and enters into a life that will only bring him tragedy at the hands of one of the biggest traffickers in the city, Tariq Butt (portrayed by Talat Hussain).

 In Hamburg, Karl Rosshalde (portrayed by George Kukura) is returning from a trip to Pakistan when he finds himself arrested for drug trafficking.
 Up until now, it appeared that his business was helping the people of Pakistan with hydration systems for crops and other such machinery.
-However, his wife, Helen (portrayed by Lindsay Duncan) is bluntly informed by his lawyer (portrayed by Vincenzo Benestante) that the machinery business was a cover for what truly made him money.
+However, his wife, Helen (portrayed by Lindsay Duncan) is bluntly informed by his lawyer (portrayed by Vincenzo Benestante) that the machinery business was a cover for what truly made his money.

-In London, Minister Jack Lithgow (portrayed by Bill Paterson) is about to sign a new aid package to Pakistan based upon their cooperation in cracking down on the heroin production and trafficking.
+In London, Minister Jack Lithgow (portrayed by Bill Paterson) is about to sign a new aid package to Pakistan based upon their cooperation in cracking down on heroin production and trafficking.
 He learns his only child, Caroline (portrayed by Julia Ormond) has become a heroin addict herself.